 Jim is a graduate of the University of Notre Dame and Rochester Institute of Technology and sits on the Notre Dame Engineering College Advisory Council.
 Additionally, he is a past chairman of the Computing Industry Technology Association.

-Andrew is a Vice President at Nextfed, focused on strategy and merger and acquisition advisory.
+Andrew is a Principal at Nextfed, focused on strategy and merger and acquisition advisory.
 Since joining the firm, he has participated in the execution of numerous strategy and M&A engagements in defense and intelligence markets, especially those involving extensive financial and budgetary forecasting.

 Prior to joining Nextfed, he spent six years as an analyst at Technomics, Inc., where he conducted cost, financial, and economic analysis on the behalf of DoD customers especially related to Army vehicle and US Navy radar programs.
 Andrew also spent three years as a Research Fellow at LMI where he focused on economic analysis for USAF, USMC, NASA and FAA customers.